colorski/react-webpack/README.md

 The use of webpack for react.
+It contains the base config, some usefull plugins, and some points for optimization;

 ## 1.webpack.config.js
 ```